 Anaphylaxis has many different signs and symptoms and can present differently among patients.
-The most common manifestation of anaphylaxis is cutaneous, including urticarial and angioedema, and can occur up to 90% of the time.
+The most common manifestation of anaphylaxis is cutaneous, including urticaria and angioedema, and can occur up to 90% of the time.
 However, the absence of cutaneous signs does not rule out anaphylaxis.
 The respiratory system is the second most common system affected, including dyspnea, bronchospasm, and wheezing.
-The gastrointestinal and cardiovascular systems can be affected as well, including nausea, vomiting, diarrhea, abdominal pain, and hypotension.
+The gastrointestinal and cardiovascular systems can be affected as well causing nausea, vomiting, diarrhea, abdominal pain, hypotension.
 Other less common manifestations can occur such as headache.

 Signs and symptoms of anaphylaxis can appear within minutes of exposure to an allergen.
 Be aware that some reactions can appear greater than 30 minutes after exposure.
-Anaphylaxis can be biphasic, meaning that symptoms can recur hours after resolution of the initial phase.
+Anaphylaxis can be biphasic meaning that symptoms can recur hours after resolution of the initial phase secondary to treatment.
 When this occurs, most of the time it is within 10 hours.
-Patients should be monitored for at least a few hours after initial resolution of symptoms with consideration of overnight observation after more severe episodes (the optimal duration of the observation period has not been established in the literature).
-7
+Patients should be monitored for at least several hours after initial resolution of symptoms with consideration for overnight observation after more severe episodes (the optimal duration of the observation period has not been established in the literature).5

-When discharged, patients must be counseled of these facts and strong consideration should be made to provide auto-injectable epinephrine along with instructions for use.^{2, 3}
+When discharged, patients must be counseled of these facts and strong consideration should be made to provide auto-injectable epinephrine along with instructions for use.^{2,3}

-Management of Anaphylaxis-Immediate Intervention3
+Management of Anaphylaxis - Immediate Intervention3

+To successfully manage anaphylaxis, clinicians should not confuse anaphylaxis with vasovagal reactions, asthma, panic attack, or other entities.
 Clinicians must be aware that initial mild symptoms may progress rapidly into a life-threatening situation unless identified and treated promptly.
-Epinephrine is the only first-line treatment, and delay in administration can lead to serious consequences.
+Epinephrine is the only first-line treatment and any delay in administration can lead to serious consequences, including death.
 Treatment recommendations and decisions to transfer patients to a different care setting are made on an individual basis by the physician.
 Please note that the following recommendations do not have to be followed in the stepwise order presented and many of these interventions should happen simultaneously.

-- 1. Assess airway, breathing, and circulation.
-Monitor vital signs. - 2.
-Administer epinephrine: Aqueous epinephrine 1:1000 dilution (1 mg/ml): 0.2-0.5 ml IM in lateral thigh or subcutaneously every 5 min as necessary to control symptoms.
-In children, 0.01 mg/kg, MAXIMUM SINGLE DOSE is 0.3mg. - 3.
-Call 911. - 4.
-Place patient in supine position with lower extremities elevated. - 5.
-Administer oxygen. - 6.
-Obtain IV access and administer rapid IV fluid replacement. - 7.
-Place tourniquet above injection site. - 8.
-Consider diphenhydramine 1-2 mg/kg or 25-50 mg/dose parenterally.
-NOTE: H1 antihistamines are second-line and should not be administered instead of epinephrine in the treatment of anaphylaxis. - 9.
-Consider ranitidine for children and adults and cimetidine for adults only.
-For ranitidine, use 50mg in adults and 12.5-50mg (1 mg/kg) in children.
-For cimetidine, use 4 mg/kg IV in adults.
-There is no pediatric dose for cimetidine.
+- 1 Assess airway, breathing, and circulation.
+Monitor vital signs. - 2 Administer epinephrine Aqueous epinephrine 1:1000 dilution (1 mg/ml): 0.2-0.5 ml IM in lateral thigh or subcutaneously every 5 min as necessary to control symptoms.
+In children, 0.01 mg/kg, max 0.3 mg dosage. - 3 Call 911. - 4 Place patient in supine position with lower extremities elevated. - 5 Administer oxygen. - 6 Obtain IV access and administer rapid IV fluid replacement.